ThacG/EruditeHub/ESP/README.md

     RemoveOnDeath = bool, -- Remove ESP when health is 0 UseMeters = bool -- Use meters instead of studs
 })

+-- Remember to give it a variable name, which is ESP1 in this example
 ```

 ## Update Settings